 - 13. Immediate and Continued Closures of Certain Sectors.
 The Health Officer orders the immediate and continued closure of the following sectors and activities: - a.
-Convention centers and public entertainment venues, such as, amusement parks, live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, sports with live audiences, lounges, and similar venues that provide live entertainment to live audiences except where expressly permitted by this Order.
-This subsection shall not apply to smoking, cigar, or hookah lounges operating outdoors or indoors at 50% of maximum occupancy or 200 people, whichever is fewer. - b.
+Festivals, community events, and similar events where the central activity allows people to move around a shared space. - b.
 Indoor and outdoor operations of nightclubs, lounges, and similar establishment for nighttime entertainment that offer music and dancing, except where expressly permitted by this Order. - c.
-Indoor family entertainment centers where increased mixing and close proximity of people are more likely to occur, including, but not limited to, arcade games, trampolines, indoor laser tag, indoor roller and ice skating, indoor skate parks, and indoor playgrounds. - d.
-Indoor operations of bars and pubs that sell or serve alcohol without a bona fide meal. - e.
-Indoor playgrounds, except those located at schools that remain open for in-person instruction and not accessible by the general public. - f.
-All public or private indoor spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence. - g.
+Indoor operations of bars and pubs that sell or serve alcohol without a bona fide meal. - d.
+All public or private indoor spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence. - e.
 All activities, events and gatherings, unless expressly allowed by this Order.
+This section shall not apply to the limits on religious gatherings enjoined by the United States Supreme Court in Tandon v.
+Newsom, 593 U.S. (2021).